ClintKan/microblog_EC2_deployment/README.md

 	a).
 Build Stage: were all of the commands required to prepare the environment for the application.
 		- The command 'export FLASK_APP=microblog.py' was to assign the environment variable FLASK_APP to be the 'microblog.py' python file.
 This is to.......
+   		- The command 'gunicorn -b :5000 -w 4 microblog:app' was to launch gunicorn app, a web server graphics interface used to run web apps, while assigning the use of port number 5000, hosting and/or serving the app; microblog (a flask app).
   		- Not mentioned here is that upon installation of nginx, nginx configuration file located at "/etc/nginx/sites-enabled/default" had to be edited (with the code below) so as to direct how to; handle web 		requests, route web traffic etc. for the default site on the server.

 	    ```